yuiseki/yuiseki/README.md

       - IMF
       - UNDP
       - UNDRR
+      - UNHCR
       - ... or any subordinate organizations of the United Nations
-    - Non-profit foundation/NGO with global reach
+    - NPO(Non-Profit Organization) / NGO(Non-Governmental Organization) with global reach
+      - Open Society Foundations
       - Bill & Melinda Gates Foundation
-      - Open Society Foundations
+      - ICRC
+      - Médecins Sans Frontières
       - Kiva
       - Grameen Bank
-      - ICRC
 - When you sending a job offer email to me, please include the following
-  - Position
+  - Position or Job description
   - Annual salary
     - Do not send to me any job offer present annual salary under 10 million Yen.
   - Discretion of jobs
-  - Work location
-  - Work style
+  - Work location and work style

 ## More detailed profile